-The CLART® STIs B kit has been designed and validated to be used with DNA extracted from swabs samples (anal, vaginal, endo-cervical, urethral and faringeal).
+The CLART® STIs A kit has been designed and validated to be used with DNA extracted from urine and swabs (anal, vaginal, endo-cervical, urethral and faringeal).
 GENOMICA is not responsible for the results obtained if other types of samples are used.